 How to Set Cookies for Multiple Subdomains

-Take an example of webrewrite.com.
-Suppose this website has multiple subdomains such as tech.webrewrite.com , tuts.webrewrite.com etc. and I want to set a Cookie for all subdomains, In that case, I have to mention a domain name with a dot prefix.
+Let’s take an example of webrewrite.com.
+Suppose this website has multiple subdomains such as tech.webrewrite.com, tuts.webrewrite.com etc. We want to set a Cookie for all subdomains.
+In that case, I have to mention a domain name with a dot prefix.

 /* .webrewite.com indicates my cookie is valid across all the subdomain of webrewrite.com .*/

 setcookie("first", $cookiename, $time , "/", ".webrewrite.com");